macedo6000/CoffeeData/decision_tree.md

 #### Feature Importances

-The Balanced Random Forest Classifier model also presents the importance of each column in the *input features* dataset.
+The BRFC model also presents the importance of each column in the *input features* dataset.
 See below:
 |Importance|               *Input Feature*|
 |----------|------------------------------|
 |0.402604|                  purchaser_type|